LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 #### Available Local ID Substore

-The token store contains an entry dedicated to storing information about the available local IDs:
+The Token module store contains an entry dedicated to storing information about the available local IDs:

 *   The store prefix is set to `STORE_PREFIX_AVAILABLE_LOCAL_ID`.